Junaid433/PY-CoreUtils/docs/architecture.md

-# 🏗️ Project Architecture – PYCoreUtils
+# 🏗️ Project Architecture – PY-CoreUtils

 ## Overview

-PYCoreUtils is a modular, cross-platform Python port of GNU coreutils.
+PY-CoreUtils is a modular, cross-platform Python port of GNU coreutils.
 Each utility is a standalone script in `src/`, designed for CLI use and easy extension.
 The project is organized for clarity, hackability, and testability.

 ---

 ## Directory Structure

 ```
-PYCoreUtils/
+PY-CoreUtils/
 ├── src/                # All main CLI utilities (one file per command)
 ├── tests/              # CLI and unit tests for each command
 ├── docs/               # Documentation (usage, features, architecture, ...)